intuition-dev/INTUITION/src/README.md

 Metabake provides all the necessary tools for a developer to write cleaner code faster, with `pug` templating and livereload out of the box.

-You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS/E-Commerce and all sorts of dynamic web-apps.
+You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS/E-Commerce, CRUD and all sorts of dynamic web-apps.

 ## Prerequisites

-You should know HTML, CSS an JavaScript - that is all we use.
+You should know HTML, CSS and JavaScript - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.

 ## Quick start